Native Subresource Support in Kubectl

 What is the --subresource flag in kubectl?

-flag allows users to interact directly with subresources such as status
+The --subresource flag allows users to interact directly with subresources such as status, scale, and resize using standard kubectl commands like get, patch, edit, apply, and replace.

 Why was this feature introduced?